Business units

 - conducting reclamation inspections with First Nations and industry and ensuring the adequacy of reclamations prior to the surrender of surface contracts

-The Lease Administration Business Unit is responsible for managing the lifecycle of oil and gas surface tenure (surface leases, rights of way, exploration licences and other surface rights), processing certain subsurface tenure transactions, and the verification and maintenance of corporate information.
-Specific duties include:
+Responsible for managing the lifecycle of oil and gas surface tenure, processing certain subsurface tenure transactions, and the verification and maintenance of corporate information, including:

 - drafting and ensuring the execution of all surface tenure in accordance with negotiated terms and conditions and with federal government regulations